Tag archives: asteroids

 Kwok had suggested, at an earlier date, that old stars could be “molecular factories” capable of producing organic compounds.
 “Our work has shown that stars have no problem making complex organic compounds under near-vacuum conditions,” says Kwok.
 “Theoretically, this is impossible, but observationally we can see it happening.”

 Another interesting fact is that the organic star dust that Kwok and Zhang studied has a remarkable structural similarity to complex organic compounds found in meteorites.
-As meteorites are remnants of the early solar system, the findings raise the possibility that stars enriched our protoplanetary disc with organic compounds.
+As meteorites are remnants of the early solar system, the findings raise the possibility that stars enriched our protoplanetary disc with organic compounds (by angela).
 The early Earth was known to have been bombarded by many comets and asteroids carrying organic star dust.
 Whether these organic compounds played any role in the development of life on Earth remains a mystery.

 It will also be interesting to see if this finding has an impact on research groups that look for life in the universe, such as SETI , considering that complex organic molecules have always thought to be markers of carbon-based life forms.